 3. National Museum of Singapore

-This is custodian of the 11 National Treasures – the most important artefacts in Singapore’s history.
-It includes the Last Will and Testament of Munshi Abdullah, the Father of Modern Malay literature, the 1930’s era Chinese glove puppet theater stage and a collection of watercolor paintings of local floral and fauna commissioned by William Farquhar, the First Resident of colonial Singapore.
+It includes the Last Will and Testament of Munshi Abdullah, the Father of Modern Malay literature, the 1930's era Chinese glove puppet theater stage, and a collection of watercolor paintings of local floral and fauna commissioned by William Farquhar, the First Resident of colonial Singapore.

-Visitors interested in Singapore’s history should also go to the museum’s Four Living Galleries, a showcase of artefacts, replicas, pictures, costumes and even old films that document the history of Singapore fashion, performing arts, photography and cuisine.
+Visitors interested in Singapore's history should also go to the museum's Four Living Galleries, a showcase of artifacts, replicas, pictures, costumes, and even old films documenting Singapore's history of fashion, performing arts, and photography and cuisine.

 Address: 93 Stamford Road